ehmoussi/amchich/README.md

 # Overview

-Amchic is a simple app to chat with LLM models.
+Amchich is a simple app to chat with LLM models.